Skip to main content

 Performance

 The Impact Dispersal System is a new invention that takes a novel approach to reducing force from impacts.
 Unlike other systems, the Impact Dispersal System does not absorb the force, but disperses it away from the point of impact.
 The system quickly reacts, dispersing the crash energy at the point of impact and then systematically shuts down according to the amount of crash energy produced by the impact .
 This feature is the unique characteristic of this invention.
 The system has no recoil which can be important in some applications.
-The concept has been tested internally by IDS and has shown to be very effective with a vehicle at a 23 mph impact.
 Impact Dispersal systems received a small business innovative research (SBIR) grant from the Air Force for crashworthy stowable troop seating for helicopter topic number AF081-003.
 In a proof of concept test conducted by PAR3 Technology for the Air Force, the system had an 86% reduction in transmitted acceleration levels in a 60 G impact test.

 • In a 60 G impact test the system had an 86% reduction in transmitted acceleration levels